joserc87/wizard-framework/README.md

-# wizard-daemon
+# wizard-framework

+A set of scripts to help the developer of wizard configurations.

-A daemon written in python that keeps your file system and the document wizard server in sync.
+Contains a daemon written in python that keeps your file system and the document wizard server in sync.
 It is just a dirty tool that makes the development and testing of wizards a bit easier.

 # Why?